Download PDF

 Depreciation Years

-Buildings 19-50
+Buildings and similar constructions 19-50

 Technical equipment and other machinery 10-25